vegonza/Vibe-cards/README.md

 ## 🙌 Vibe With Us

 No code, just vibes.
 That's how we roll in 2025!
 Feel free to fork, share, and spread the good vibes.
 Remember - why code when you can vibe? 😎✌️

+## 🤣 Meta Disclaimer

+**Plot twist:** Even this README is 100% vibe coded!
+That's right - I didn't write a single word of this document either.
+Just vibed with the AI and it created this whole README while I sipped my coffee.
+The AI is writing about itself writing code... we're in deep, folks!
+Maybe the real code was the vibes we made along the way.

+⚠️ **Warning:** Excessive exposure to vibe coding may result in forgetting how to code manually, spontaneous usage of the 🔥 emoji, and telling everyone at parties that you're "more of a vibe architect than a developer."
+Side effects include increased productivity, decreased stress, and occasionally explaining to your boss that "the AI did it." ⚠️